-Self-reported intentionality was measured with a modified variant of Bar-Anan and Nosek's (2012) 5-point scale, asking participants to respond to the question: "Did you intentionally use aspects of the real-life images to make your judgments about the Chinese ideographs?"
-The response options were (1) not at all, I judged the ideographs; (2) usually no; (3) sometimes, but not always; (4) usually yes; (5) yes, I used aspects of the real-life images.
+Intention ratings.
+Self-reported intentionality was measured with a modified variant of Bar-Anan and Nosek's (2012) 5-point scale, asking participants to respond to the question: "Did you intentionally use aspects of the real-life images to make your judgments about the Chinese ideographs?"2 The response options were (1) not at all, I judged the ideographs; (2) usually no; (3) sometimes, but not always; (4) usually yes; (5) yes, I used aspects of the real-life images.
 If participants selected the response option 3, 4, or 5, they were additionally provided with an open-ended question, asking them which aspects of the real-life images they used to make their judgments about the Chinese ideographs.

+Target judgments.
 Data from nine participants who used the same response key on more than 90% of the AMP trials were excluded from the following analysis (see Deutsch, Kordts-Freudinger, Gawronski, & Strack, 2009).
 The following analysis is based on the remaining 136 participants.
-The proportion of pleasant/familiar responses toward the ideographs served as the dependent variable.
-A 3 (Prime Valence: positive vs. neutral vs. negative) \times 2 (Task: valence judgment vs. familiarity judgment) mixed-model analysis of variance (ANOVA) revealed a significant main effect of Task, F(1, 134) = 24.52, p <.001, $\eta_p^2 = .16$, and a significant main effect of Prime Valence, F(2, 268) = 8.97, p < .001, $\eta_p^2 = .06$, which were qualified by a significant two-way interaction of Prime Valence and Task, F(2, 268) = 8.99, p < .001, $\eta_p^2 = .06$ (see Figure 1).
-To specify this interaction, we conducted separate within-subjects ANOVAs comparing each level of Prime Valence within the valence-judgment condition and the familiarity-judgment condition, respectively.
-The analyses revealed that, within the valence-judgment condition, targets were evaluated more favorably when they followed a positive prime than when they followed a negative prime, F(1, 68) = 17.46, p < .001, $\eta_p^2 = .20$.
-Moreover, targets that followed positive primes were evaluated more favorably than targets that followed neutral primes, $F(1, 68) = 12.62, p = .001, \eta_p^2 = .16$.
-Evaluations of targets that followed negative primes tended to be less favorable than evaluations of targets that followed neutral primes, although this effect was only marginally significant,
+The proportion of pleasant/familiar responses towards the ideographs served as the dependent variable.
+A 3 (Prime Valence: positive vs. neutral vs. negative) \times 2 (Task: valence judgment vs. familiarity judgment) mixed-model ANOVA revealed a significant main effect of Task, F(1, $(134) = 24.52, p < .001, \eta_p^2 = .16$, and a significant main effect of Prime Valence, $F(2, 268) = 8.97, p < .001, \eta{p}^{2}$ = .06, which were qualified by a significant two-way interaction of Prime Valence and Task, F(2, 268) = 8.99, p < .001, $\eta_p^2 = .06$ (see Figure 1).
+To specify this sample size was based on the availability of participants in the department's subject pool and we aimed to recruit as many participants as were available during the term of the study.
+For Experiment 2, 6 and 7 we set the number of participants to N = 200 and for Experiment 3, 4 and 5 to N = 400, respectively.
+Slightly larger samples resulted from participants who took part in the experiment but did not request their compensation immediately after completing the study.
+If these participants asked for their compensation later, it was granted retroactively.
+Post-hoc statistical power analyses (GPower 3.1.9.2)